AsgardCms/Documentation/v2/getting-started/installation.md

 ### Create a database

+Create a database suiting your preferred method, Sequel Pro, MySQL Workbench, cli, however you prefer.
+Remember the database name you used as this well be asked in the installation command.

 ### Install your preferred user system

 - Sentinel (installed by default)

 More user implementations may be offered later on.
+Learn how you can add your custom [ACL implementations](v2/user-module/drivers.md).

 ### Run the install command

-Now run `php artisan asgard:install` command to perform to start the installation process.
+Now run `php artisan asgard:install` command to perform the installation process.

 This install command will perform the following actions: